\'Ez fields

 \meno We know very little about general model complete fields.
 All known model complete fields are large.
 Macintyre has asked if a model complete field is bounded and Koenigsmann has conjectured that a bounded field is large~\cite[p.~496]{JK-slim}.

 \begin{question-star} Is every model complete field large? \end{question-star}

 Equivalently: is every model complete field \'ez?
-We describe a related conjecture of Pillay.
+(The above question has appeared in~\cite[Question 8]{JK-slim} as well.)
+We now describe a related conjecture.
 Let $\kalg$ be the algebraic closure of $K$.
 We say that $K$ has \textbf{almost quantifier elimination} if any formula $\phi(x), x = (x_1,\ldots,x_m)$ is equivalent to a formula $\exists y \theta(x,y)$ where $y = (y_1,\ldots,y_n)$, $\theta$ is quantifier free possibly with parameters from $K$, and $\kalg \models \forall x \exists^{\le k} y \theta(x,y)$ for some $k$.
-It is easy to see that $K$ has almost quantifier elimination if and only if every definable subset of $K^m$ is of the form $f(V(K))$ for a quasi-finite morphism $V \to \Aa^m$ of $K$-varieties.
+It is easy to see that $K$ has almost quantifier elimination if and only if every definable subset of $K^m$ is of the form $f(V(K))$ for a quasi-finite morphism $f:V \to \Aa^m$ of $K$-varieties.
 Many of the familiar examples of model complete fields have almost quantifier elimination, this includes pseudofinite fields and field which are algebraically, real, or $p$-adically closed.
-See ~\cite[Chapter 2]{cousins} for more on this notion.
-The following conjecture is due to Pillay.